EmbarkStudios/physx-rs/README.md

 * It's a large C++ codebase which requires a C++ toolchain, and comes with a non-trivial build system.

-* The high-level `physx` wrapper is work-in-progress, and only covers a part of PhysX functionality with a Rustified interface.
+* The high-level `physx` wrapper is work-in-progress, and only covers a part of PhysX functionality with a rust friendly interface.

 ### Alternatives

 * [nphysics](https://github.com/rustsim/nphysics) a 2 and 3-dimensional physics engine for games and animations written in Rust.
-(TODO default to this unless you really want physx)

 ## How?